 Jerry Silverberg is a theatre and visual artist whose award winning company, Cascade Theatre, has performed to over 950,000 children and adults in the GTA and across the country from the east coast to as far away as Inuvik.
 In 1995 his production of Something from Nothing, adapted from the book by Phoebe Gilman, won a Dora Mavor Moore Award.
 Between 1996 and 2007 he produced a successful family theatre series at the Metro Central YMCA.
 As a visual artist his fine art work has been shown in many cafes and galleries throughout the city; his illustrative work has been seen in the Globe and Mail, Walrus magazine, the Toronto Star, the Washington Post, and the New York Times.

 About St. David’s Anglican Church:

 St. David’s Anglican Church has served the east end of Toronto for over a century.
 The current church building was built in 1921 and the St. David’s Anglican community worships there together with St. Andrew’s Japanese Congregation.
 St. David’s serves the Donlands and Danforth community by hosting a parent/caregiver drop in two days a week during the school year, by growing food for the Eastview Neighbourhood Community Centre food bank in vegetable plots behind the church, and by producing and lending their space for arts camps, concerts, and other events.
-Reverend Warren Wilson and the church are very proud to be hosting this fourth annual Mosaic Storytelling Festival.
+Reverend Warren Wilson and the church are very proud to be hosting this fifth annual Mosaic Storytelling Festival.